Skip to main content

 Whitetail Campground

-Whitetail Campground is located above Deerfield Reservoir at 6,000 feet, an ideal setting for guests seeking summer climate relief, recreation and relaxation in Black Hills
+Whitetail Campground sits above Deerfield Reservoir at 6,000 feet, offering cool summer temperatures and a peaceful setting in the Black Hills National Forest.

 USDA Forest Service Logo